adityamarabhavi/astrochemschool2024/README.rst

 Installation and dependencies
 -----------------------------
-You would need the following three packages to use the exercise notebook: 1) python 2) conda 3) git.
+You would need the following three packages to use the exercise notebooks and materials: 1) python 2) conda 3) git.

 Below you find instructions on how to install each package.
 Please read through once even if you have the packages already installed.